 Bethany’s History Department oversees the History Major and related History coursework.

-Each year, on or about September 17, the History Department of Bethany Lutheran College sponsors an educational event concerning the U.S. Constitution.
-The entire campus community plus the general public are welcome to attend.
-Following
+Each year, on or about September 17, the History Department and Legal Studies Department of Bethany Lutheran College jointly sponsor an educational event concerning the U.S. Constitution.
+The entire campus community plus the general public

 This is a listing of History (HIST) classes available at Bethany.
 These courses are included in the requirements for the Broad Field Social Studies Major, History Major, Liberal Arts Major, and other programs.
 Not all